math1tvk/radiation_dose_prediction/README.md

 This project is going to contribute on dose prediction for radiation therapy.
 Eventually, it is intended to help experts in the IMRT planning process.

+# Acknowledgements
-Following notes are borrowed from a Keras template project by Mahmoud Khaled from here (https://github.com/MrGemy95/Tensorflow-Project-Template)
+The project template is based on project by Ahmed Hamada Mohamed Kamel El-Hinidy from here (https://github.com/Ahmkel/Keras-Project-Template)

 <!---
 # Keras Project Template [![CometML](https://img.shields.io/badge/comet.ml-track-brightgreen.svg)](https://www.comet.ml)